pickettd/HunyuanVideo_MLX/README.md

 ## Memory-Optimized Generation (Updated!)

-The system now uses an enhanced chunked generation approach for better memory efficiency:
+The system now uses an optimized generation approach with consistent fp16 precision:

 ### For All Mac Configurations:
 ```bash